felixbockel/python_main_stock_code/README.md

 ## Aim:

 ### 1) Analyse historical data for the last 5 years from tickers that encompasses US, Australia, ETFs, Mutualfunds, Crypto, Commodities, Global Indicies.
-### 2) Select the most fitting tickers for daily trading in terms of whether they are uptrending and have a reasonable low random variation
+### 2) Select the most fitting tickers for daily trading in terms of whether or not they are uptrending and have a reasonable low random variation
 ### 3) interact with website to extract raw data and action buy or sell

 ## Code: